laravel-portugal/recrutador/README.md

 To use ItJobs API  you need an API TOKEN, to request one goto (https://www.itjobs.pt/api).

+### LANDINGJOBS_API_KEY

+To use landing.jobs API KEY  you need an API TOKEN, to request one goto (https://landing.jobs/account).

 ## Testing

 This project is fully tested.
 We have an [automatic pipeline](https://github.com/laravel-portugal/recrutador/actions) and an [automatic code quality analysis](https://coveralls.io/github/laravel-portugal/recrutador) tool set up to continuously test and assert the quality of all code published in this repository, but you can execute the test suite yourself by running the following command: